 Other combinations from the above are possible.
 Please let us know your preference and we will consult the quartet.

 Sini Simonen, violin

 Daniel Roberts, violin

 Ruth Gibson, viola

 “A powerful individuality of sound matched by an instinctive singularity of musical intention” – The Scotsman

 Since its formation in 2011, the London-based Castalian Quartet has distinguished itself as one of the most dynamic, sophisticated young string quartets performing today.
-Appointed the inaugural Hans Keller String Quartet in Residence at the Oxford University Faculty of Music in 2021, they are also the recipient of the Royal Philharmonic Society’s 2019 Young Artists Award.
-The Quartet is gaining international acclaim as they take their talents abroad, having performed at the Amsterdam Concertgebouw, Berlin Philharmonic, Hamburg Elbphilharmonie, Paris Philharmonie, Vienna Konzerthaus, Montreal’s Salle Bourgie, Carnegie Hall, and the Spoleto USA Festival, among many other esteemed venues worldwide.
+They are an Artist in Residence at the Wigmore Hall in London and are the inaugural Hans Keller String Quartet in Residence at the Oxford University Faculty of Music.
+They are also the recipient of the Royal Philharmonic Society’s 2019 Young Artists Award.

 The Castalian Quartet studied with Oliver Wille (Kuss Quartet) at the Hannover University of Music, Drama and Media, graduating with a Master’s degree.
 In addition to the above, awards include Third Prize at the 2016 Banff Quartet Competition and First Prize at the 2015 Lyon Chamber Music Competition.
 The Quartet was selected by Young Classical Artists Trust (YCAT) in 2016.
 They have received coaching from Simon Rowland-Jones, David Waterman and Isabel Charisius.